 Core

-The DSI Core middleware defines the Terminal and Sync concept.
-An instantiated Terminal is the human/machine DSI interface to connect Reader/Writer plugins and DSI backends.
+The DSI Core middleware defines the Terminal and Sync concepts.
+An instantiated Terminal is the human/machine DSI interface to connect Readers/Writers and DSI backends.
 An instantiated Sync supports data movement capabilities between local and remote locations and captures metadata documentation

 Core: Terminal

 All relevant functions have been listed below for further clarity.
-Examples section displays various workflows using this Terminal class.
+Examples displays different workflows using this Terminal class.

 - Notes for users:

-Terminal.load_module: if user wants to relate tables of data from a plugin reader under the same name, they can use the target_table_prefix` input to specify a prefix.
+: if users wants to group related tables of data from a DSI Reader under the same name, they can use the target_table_prefix input to specify a shared prefix.users must remember that when accessing data from these tables, their names will include the specified prefix.
+Ex: collection1__math, collection1__english

 - class dsi.core.Terminal(debug=0, backup_db=False, runTable=False)